gchure/phd/docs/src/chapter_06/section_11_applications.md

 interaction energy ($< 0.5\, k_BT$) can result in dramatic increase in fold-change.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;As in the case of induction, the is straightforward to generalize.
-For example, the relative values of $K_I$ and $K_A$ can be switched such that $K_I < K_A$ in which the secondary molecule drives the activator to assume the inactive state represents induction of an activator.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;As in the case of induction, the approach towards inducible activation is straightforward to generalize.
+For example, the relative values of $K_I$ and $K_A$ can be switched such that $K_I < K_A$, in which the secondary molecule drives the activator to assume the inactive state, represents induction of an activator.
 While these cases might be viewed as separate biological phenomena, mathematically they can all be described by the same underlying formalism.